BAMresearch/analyse_dls_with_contin/README.md

 read from `*.ASC` files at the specified angle found in the given subfolders.
 The expected input file format is `ALV-7004 CGS-8F Data` which is found at the first line of each file.

+## Requirements

+Packages that are used here and which might be missing the a clean default python installation or *venv*:

+- pandas
+- jupyter
+- bson
+- matplotlib
+- scipy

 ### Online Documentation

 https://bamresearch.github.io/analyse_dls_with_contin